zippidezap/Aironet-Bot/README.md

 This is the Aironet Bot, developed and maintained by Jordan Hobday johobday@cisco.com

-This bot controls and monitors various sensors attached to a 3800 AP in the Cisco Green Park Lab.
+This bot controls and monitors various sensors connected to a 3800 AP via the developer board in the Cisco Green Park Lab.
 Use it to control the LED on the AP, take temperature readings, directly SSH to the Raspberry Pi on the developer board etc.